dinhquan/Swinet/README.md

 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but Swinet does support its use on supported platforms.

 Once you have your Swift package set up, adding Swinet as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.